roymacdonald/roymacdonald.github.io/_posts/2015-03-01-Visuales Farmacos.md

 video_width: 958
 video_height: 538
 thumb: /thumbs/farmacos.jpg
+title: Live Visuals Farmacos Lollapalooza 2015
 ---

-# Live Visuals Farmacos Lollapalooza 2015

 I was asked by the chilean band [Fármacos](http://www.ffarmacos.com/) to help them with the visuals for their show in the Lollapalooza Chile music festival.
 They wanted something simple and abstract.
 Mainly geometric shapes.
 No colors.